Russell-Cannon/Toybox/README.md

   - [x] Random noise
 - [ ] Example projects
   - [x] Waving flag
+  - [x] Cross stitch - needs rewrite
   - [ ] CRT Filter
-  - [ ] Cross stitch
   - [ ] Roald Dahl
   - [ ] Mandelbrot set ?
 - [ ] Function support
-  - Allow references to other files to be used as a sort of `val` toy.
+  - Allow references to other toybox files to be used as a sort of `val` toy.
 - [x] Comment support
 - [ ] External textures
 - [ ] Some way to record or screenshot the page in browser ?